Puella Magi Madoka Magica: Broadcast and distribution

 Iwakami later commented on this unique production experience in an interview with Anime News Network.
 He said Shaft was always pressed for time during the production process and only just completed each episode before its air time.
 After the earthquake and tsunami, he stated that many of the company's staff were upset by the incident and were unable to work effectively on episodes 11 and 12.
 He said, however, "a week went by, and two weeks went by, and the staff started saying that they couldn't stay in shock forever, that they had to keep on going, and then production continued".
 The series was released on six Blu-ray Disc (BD) and DVD volumes between April 27 and September 21, 2011, having been delayed by the earthquake from the original release date of March 30, 2011.
 Drama CDs were included with the first, third, and fifth BD/DVD volumes.
 The sixth and final volume released on September 21, 2011, contains a director's edit of episode 12.
 The series began streaming on Crunchyroll on February 15, 2012, as well as on Hulu and Crackle.

 Aniplex of America released the series in North America, including an English dub, in three BD and DVD volumes released between February 14 and June 12, 2012.
 Aniplex also released limited editions containing the original soundtrack CDs and special items.
 Manga Entertainment licensed the series in the United Kingdom and released it on October 29, 2012 on BD and DVD in a complete collection.
-Madman Entertainment licensed the series in Australia, where it was broadcast on the children's channel ABC Me on June 29, 2013, following an early preview on January 6.
+Madman Entertainment licensed the series in Australia, where it was broadcast on the children's channel ABC3 on June 29, 2013, following an early preview on January 6.
 The dubbed series began streaming on Viz Media's streaming service Neon Alley in late 2013.
 In Italy, the series was broadcast on Rai 4 on February 5 until April 22, 2012.
 On September 1, 2018, a television anime series based on the smartphone game Magia Record was announced.
 It was originally scheduled to begin airing in 2019, but it was delayed to a January 2020 premiere, and began airing on January 4, 2020.